slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 - Create the `short_transfer.sh` and `input.txt` files and the `log` directory, as shown above.
 Then, open a new Python notebook, and import the below two modules:
 <img src="/img/posts/jupyter-osg-pb-i.png">

-- Create a `Submit` object for your job as shown below under sourcecode and snapshot (Please note that you'd need to add in your OSG project name, where it says `<your-project-name>`, to the job.):
+- Create a `Submit` object for your job as shown below under sourcecode and snapshot (For those who have their own OSG project name, please substitute the `SLATECI` below with the name of your project):

 <strong>Sourcecode:</strong>